Seger01/GameEngine/ZIPREADME.md

 This folder contains the code folder and docs folder.
 It also contains the Doxyfile and a script to run the unit tests for the engine.

+## Resources folder
+This folder contains the resources needed to run the unit tests.

 ## code folder
 This folder contains the source code for the engine.
 It also contains a subfolder containing the tests for the engine.